 Many older adults have diabetes.
 People with diabetes have high blood glucose, also known as blood sugar.
-The good news is that type 2 diabetes – the most common form of the disease among older adults – can be delayed or prevented.
-Seniors can manage diabetes in the elderly.
-The body can either fail to make enough insulin or use it properly if you have diabetes.
-Adding herbs and supplements to a comprehensive treatment plan can enhance its effectiveness.
-They might help reduce diabetes-related symptoms by replacing nutrients, lowering glucose levels, decreasing insulin resistance, and reducing inflammation.
+However, the good news is that type 2 diabetes – the most common disease among older adults – can be delayed or prevented.
+Read more on diabetes in the elderly.
+In short, if you have diabetes, your body may not produce enough insulin or use it properly.
+Therefore, adding herbs and supplements to a comprehensive treatment plan can enhance its effectiveness.
+In other words, they might help reduce diabetes-related symptoms by replacing nutrients, lowering glucose levels, decreasing insulin resistance, and reducing inflammation.

-In this article, we want to introduce you to herbs and spices that fight diabetes so that you can make your body more resistant to this disease.
+Therefore, in this article, we will be introducing you to herbs and spices that fight diabetes so that your body will be more resistant to this disease.

 Herbs and Spices for Diabetes

 Diet management is an integral part of managing diabetes.
-Nutrition in seniors with diabetes should meet all their needs.
+Therefore, nutrition in seniors with diabetes should meet all their needs.
 Several herbs may improve insulin sensitivity, reduce inflammation, and regulate blood sugar levels in people with diabetes.
 Although these herbs may help manage diabetes, you should not use them as a substitute for medical treatment.
 Diabetes patients should always consult their healthcare provider before taking new herbs or supplements, as they may interact with medications.
-If you are concerned about possible drug interactions or allergies, make sure to talk to your doctor before using herbs and spices to lower blood sugar.
+If you are concerned about possible drug interactions or allergies, talk to your doctor before using herbs and spices to lower blood sugar.

 1. Milk Thistle

 Milk thistle belongs to the daisy and ragweed families and is among the herbs and spices that fight diabetes.
 The plant originates in the Mediterranean region.
-Occasionally it is referred to as the mary thistle or as the holy thistle.
+Occasionally it is referred to as the mary thistle or the holy thistle.

 A key component of diabetes type 2 is insulin resistance.
-Milk thistle was found to improve insulin resistance.
+Milk thistle appears to improve insulin resistance.
 Research shows that milk thistle, when combined with traditional treatments, can improve diabetes.
-Type 2 diabetics whose blood sugar has been controlled by medication have improved their cholesterol levels as well.